Asheville Dog Bite Attorney

 While dogs may be fantastic companions that many people couldn’t imagine living without, dogs can also be dangerous.
 When a dog feels threatened or frightened, it may attack.
 When it does, the victim may be left with serious injuries.

-North Carolina ranks 14th in the country when it comes to dog bites, and had dog bite claims totaling nearly $2 million in a single year alone, According to The News & Observer.
+North Carolina ranks 14th in the country when it comes to dog bites, and had dog bite claims totaling nearly $2 million in 2016, According to The News & Observer.

 If you have been bitten by someone else’s dog in North Carolina, our Asheville dog bite attorneys at the law office of The Elmore and Smith Law Firm, PC can help.
 We are prepared to help you understand the state’s dog bite laws, help you determine liability and how to recover payment, calculate the full extent of your losses, and work hard to pursue the compensation award that you deserve.